 How is it I never knew what a great town Richmond is?
-It’s only a hundred miles from our home near Washington, D.C., so I’m baffled at why Bruce and I didn’t explore it sooner.
+It’s only a hundred miles south of our home in Washington, so I’m baffled why Bruce and I didn’t explore it sooner.

 We ended our recent weekend there vowing to go back, as there’s a lot more we want to see and do.
-And what fun it would be, we agreed, to hang out there with a small group of friends or family, given all the attractions right in the heart of the city.
+Given the party vibe and the ease of getting around the city, it struck me what a great place it would be for a girls’ weekend or a family get-together.

-Too often, weekend getaways find us returning to one of our favorite destinations: Lewes or Rehoboth, Del., on the Eastern Shore; Charlottesville, Va., where we courted many years ago and now have family; or Staunton, Va., for the American Shakespeare Theater, Zynodoa Restaurant and one of my all-time favorite shops, Appalachian Piecework (which takes me back to my roots in southeastern Ohio).
+Bruce and I went there after realizing we were in a rut.
+Over the years, any time we felt in need of a getaway we returned to the same old places.
+Lewes or Rehoboth, Del., on the Eastern Shore.
+Charlottesville, Va., where we courted many years ago before we were married and now have relatives.
+Or, one of our favorites, Staunton, Va., for the American Shakespeare Theater, Zynodoa Restaurant and one of my all-time favorite shops, Appalachian Piecework, which takes me back to my roots in southeastern Ohio.